 \subsection{Models}

-We evaluate models of varying sizes in the Pythia Scaling Suite \cite{biderman2023pythia} and Open Pre-Trained Transformers (OPT, \citealt{zhang2022opt}).
+We evaluate models of varying sizes from the Pythia Scaling Suite \cite{biderman2023pythia} and Open Pre-Trained Transformers (OPT, \citealt{zhang2022opt}) families.
 Both families of models are decoder-only autoregressive transformer LMs.
-We test all eight sizes of Pythia models (ranging from 70M to 12B parameters) and all but the two largest OPT models (ranging from 125M to 30B).
+We test all eight sizes of Pythia models (70M--12B parameters) and all but the two largest OPT models (125M--30B parameters).
 Models within each family were trained on the same pretraining corpus: Pythia models were trained on The Pile \cite{gao2020pile}, whereas the OPT models were trained on a concatenation of data from subsets of the RoBERTa training corpus \cite{zhuang-etal-2021-robustly}, The Pile \cite{gao2020pile}, and PushShift.io Reddit \cite{baumgartner2020pushshift, roller-etal-2021-recipes}.
-Both families of models saw $\sim{300}$B tokens during training.
+Both families of models saw $\approx{300}$B tokens during training.
 We list additional model hyperparameter details in \autoref{sec:params}.